Brokenaire/discordbot/README.md

 ### Installing

 You need to install node.js and then you need install some assets open command prompt and type npm install discord.js . you need install this in your main folder.
+Paste your bot token in config.json

 ## Built With